 Experimental High Energy Physics (HEP)

 Baylor University established a new program in experimental high energy physics (HEP) in 2003 with the hire of Prof. Jay R. Dittmann, and Prof. Kenichi Hatakeyama and Prof. Andrew Brinkerhoff joined Baylor as other faculty members in this research area in 2009 and 2019, respectively.
-The Baylor experimental HEP group has been engaged in experimental elementary particle physics research at the European Center for Nuclear Research (CERN) in Geneva, Switzerland and Fermi National Accelerator Laboratory (Fermilab) in Batavia, Illinois, USA.
+The Baylor experimental HEP group has been engaged in experimental elementary particle physics research at the European Center for Nuclear Research (CERN) in Geneva, Switzerland.
+Previously, the group also worked on research at Fermi National Accelerator Laboratory (Fermilab) in Batavia, Illinois.

 HEP Research at CERN

 The Large Hadron Collider (LHC) at CERN launched a new era for particle physics on March 30, 2010, when protons collided for the first time at a record energy of 7 TeV.
-These collisions mark the start of a decades-long LHC research program, and the beginning of the search for discoveries by thousands of scientists around the world.
-In 2012, the collision energy increased to 8 TeV, and after a long-shutdown in 2013-2014, the LHC is colliding protons close to its design goal of 13 TeV.
+These collisions marked the start of a decades-long LHC research program, and the beginning of the search for discoveries by thousands of scientists around the world.
+In 2012, the collision energy increased to 8 TeV, and after a long-shutdown in 2013-2014, the LHC has collided protons close to its design goal of 13 TeV and operated in 2015-2018.
+Currently, we are in the second long-shutdown period, and we expect to resume operations in 2022.

 Dr. Hatakeyama, who joined the Baylor physics faculty in 2009, has been involved with the Compact Muon Solenoid (CMS) experiment at CERN since 2006.
 In March 2010, Baylor made a proposal to officially join the CMS Collaboration as a new university group, and the proposal was warmly accepted in May 2010 (see, for example, here).